Do Maine Coons Have Oily Fur?

 If your cat has a lot of mats it can be dangerous to groom your cat yourself; sometimes, it is nearly impossible to remove a mat without cutting into your cat’s skin by accident.

-Should you not feel comfortable grooming your cat by yourself, find a reputable groomer who you trust to take good care of your cat.
+Should you not feel comfortable grooming your cat by yourself, find a reputable groomer who you trust.